Activity 7b: Clone your GitHub repo locally

 To clone the GitHub repo locally:

 - If you don’t already have Git installed, set it up on your computer.
-(You can check by typing
+(You can check whether Git is installed by typing

-git --versionin your terminal window.
+git --versionin your terminal or command prompt.
 See Install Git for more information on installation.)

-While viewing your the GitHub wiki in your browser, look for the section that says Clone this wiki locally.
+While viewing your the GitHub wiki in your browser, look for the section that says Clone this wiki locally (highlighted below).
 Click the clipboard button.
 (This copies the clone URL to your clipboard.)

 The wiki is a separate clone URL than the project’s repository.
 Make sure you’re viewing your wiki and not your project.
 The clone URL will include